civican/legisinfo/42-1/bills/C-93/bill_text.md

 ### Section 4.1

-      **(1)** Subject to subsection (1.1), the Board may order that an applicant's record in respect of an offence be suspended, **without taking into account any offence referred to in Schedule 3**, if the Board is satisfied that
+      **(1)** Subject to subsection (1.1), the Board may order that an applicant's record in respect of an offence be suspended, without taking into account any offence referred to in Schedule 3, if the Board is satisfied that

   **(2)** Section 4.1 of the Act is amended by adding the following after subsection (1):

     **(1.1)** In the case of an application referred to in subsection 4(3.1), the Board shall order that the applicant's record in respect of that offence be suspended if the applicant has been convicted only of an offence referred to in that subsection and has not been convicted of a new offence under an Act of Parliament, other than an offence referred to in that subsection.

-    **(1.2)** Despite subsection 4(4.1), if the applicant is not able to obtain documents that would provide evidence that the conditions referred to in subsection (1.1) are met, the applicant may submit a sworn statement or solemn declaration that explains the reasonable efforts made by the applicant to obtain the documents, and the reasons why they could not be obtained, including because they were lost or destroyed.

-    **(1.3)** On receipt of a sworn statement or solemn declaration under subsection (1.2), the Board shall cause inquiries to be made to ascertain whether the conditions referred to in subsection (1.1) are met.

-    **(1.4)** If the Board is satisfied that the conditions referred to in subsection (1.1) are met, it shall order that the applicant's record in respect of an offence referred to in Schedule 3 be suspended.

-    **(1.5)** A record suspension ordered under subsection (1.1) may not be revoked by the Board under paragraph 7(b).
+    **(1.2)** A record suspension ordered under subsection (1.1) may not be revoked by the Board under paragraph 7(b).

 ### Section 6

-**Section** 4.2 of the Act **is amended** by **adding** the following **after subsection (1)**:
+Section 4.2 of the Act is amended by adding the following after subsection (1):

 **(1.1)** The inquiries referred to in paragraph (1)(a), made with respect to an application referred to in subsection 4(3.1) or (3.11), are not to take into account the non-payment of any fine or victim surcharge imposed for any offence referred to in Schedule 3.